tars/tars-cli/docs/en/troubleshooting.md

 Don’t hesitate to get in touch by email [tars.builder@gmail.com](tars.builder@gmail.com) or [gitter](https://gitter.im/tars/tars-cli?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=body_badge) and ask me all question about TARS-CLI.

 ## Solutions

+### I have started tars command on windows, in console Please wait for a moment, while I'm preparing builder for working and nonthing more is happen

+If you have windows 10, just use [wsl](https://docs.microsoft.com/ru-ru/windows/wsl/install-win10).
+It works like charm)

+For windows before 10 — just use any version of terminal except cmd.
+Standart terminal is really bad.

 ### I have started tars update and tars is not working now